nobody43/zabbix-mini-IPMI/README.md

 ```conf
 Include=/usr/local/etc/zabbix/zabbix_agentd.conf.d/
 ```
-Also its recomended to add at least `Timeout=5` to config file to allow drives spin up and OHMR execution.
+Also its recomended to add at least `Timeout=5` to config file to allow drives spun up and OHMR execution.

 Thats all for Windows.
 For others run the following to finish configuration:
 ```bash